+325 The authors thank the two anonymous reviewers and the editorial team for their constructive comments on the manuscript.
 This work is funded by the MSCA action "Climatic impacts of volcaninc ash electrification-ElectricVolcano".
 SM.
 M.F.K and C.K aknowledge the Villum Foundation Experiment Programme 'Environmental consequences of solar cosmic rays'.
-We thank Evangelos Tyrlis (National and Kapodistrian University of Athens) for helpful discussions.
-The authors acknowledge the CESM1(CAM5) Last Millennium Ensemble Community Project for simulations analyzed here, the production of which
+The authors acknowledge the CESM1(CAM5) Last Millennium Ensemble Community Project for simulations analysed here, the production of which relied on supercomputing resources provided by NSF/CISL/Yellowstone.